Arksine/moonraker/docs/web_api.md

       ...}
     }
   ```
+See [printer_objects.md](printer_objects.md) for details on the printer objects
+available for subscription.

 Note that Moonraker's current behavior is to maintain a superset of all
 subscriptions, thus you may receive updates for objects that you did not
 request.
 This behavior is subject to change in the future (where each
 client receives only the subscriptions it requested).

 Future updates for subscribed objects are sent asynchronously over the
 websocket.
 See the `notify_status_update` notification for details.

 ### Query Endstops
 - HTTP command:\